hapijs/hapi/docs/Reference.md

 Creates a new server instance with the following arguments:

-- `host` - the hostname, IP address, or path to unix domain socket the server is bound to.
+- `host` - the hostname, IP address, or path to UNIX domain socket the server is bound to.
 Defaults to `0.0.0.0` which means any available network interface.
 Set to `127.0.0.1` or `localhost` to restrict connection to those coming from the same machine.
-If the `host` argument contains a `/`, then it is assumed to be a path to a unix domain socket to bind to instead of using TCP (`server.info.unixDomainSocket` will contain the absolute path to the socket)
+If `host` contains a '/' character, it is used as a UNIX domain socket path instead of using TCP.
 - `port` - the TPC port the server is listening to.
 Defaults to port `80` for HTTP and to `443` when TLS is configured.
   To use an ephemeral port, use `0` and once the server is started, retrieve the port allocation via `server.info.port`.
 - `options` - An object with the server configuration as described in [server options](#server-options).